“Hello Sidney, how’ve you been?”

 Scream‘s 5 and 6?
 I dunno if the band could do another comeback tour…

-Blurbs-of-interest: Emma Roberts was the lead in Scream Queens; Anthony Anderson (another actor under-used) was in Urban Legends: Final Cut.
+Blurbs-of-interest: Emma Roberts was the lead in Scream Queens and American Horror Story: 1984; Anthony Anderson (another actor under-used) was in Urban Legends: Final Cut.
 Arquette directed and featured in The Tripper (with a cameo from Cox); Marley Shelton was in Valentine.